eckozero/CLIc/README.md

 Now fixed the hideous a7-a(x) bug with a really ugly hack.
 _Update: code is now slightly less hideous_

+21/10/13:
-21/10/13: Updated exception handler so the program doesn't crash for invalid input
+ Updated exception handler so the program doesn't crash for invalid input Added Queen moves.

-21/10/13: Added queen moves
+ Added King moves

 Known bugs/issues as at 21/10/13: